The

 There has been widespread investigation of the drivers of changes in global temperatures.
 However, there has been remarkably little consideration of the magnitude of the changes to be expected over a period of a few decades or even a century.
 [W]hile some portion of the temperature change observed in the 20th century was probably caused by greenhouse gases, there is a strong likelihood that the major portion was due to natural variations.
 (Energy and Environment, April 2015)

-A host of articles addressed the positive role the changing climate and increasing carbon dioxide have had on plant growth and agricultural yields.
-For instance:
+host of articles addressed the positive role the changing climate and

 We quantified the temporal trend and climatic sensitivity of vegetation phenology in dryland ecosystems in the US Great Basin during 1982–2011.
 Our results indicated that vegetation greenness in the Great Basin increased significantly during the study period. … [C]limate warming played a strong role in extending GSL [growing season length] that in turn resulted in the upward trend in mean vegetation greenness during 1982–2011.
 (Biogeosciences, July 2015)